 • Happy Village is a tax credit elderly housing property in Pennsylvania that excludes children.
 Happy Village requires that at least one person in 80% of its units be 55 or older.
-However, during its application process, the property received extra credits because it said it would be an elderly property under the state's housing finance rules, which, in this case, requires that all occupants be 55 or older.
+During its application process, the property received extra credits because it was intended to be an elderly property under the state's rules, which, in this case, requires that all units be occupied by at least one person 55 or older.
 During lease up the manager tried to ensure that everyone who moved in was at least 55, but he did allow a husband and wife to move in, whose ages were 62 and 52, respectively.
-The manager knew that housing this couple would not interfere with Happy Village's federal Fair Housing exemption, but the manager forgot that he had to comply with the state's tax credit rules for elderly housing (to say nothing of the assurances made during the application process).
+The manager knew that housing this couple would not interfere with Happy Village's Fair Housing exemption from familial status requirements.
+But the manager forgot that he also had to comply with the state's tax credit rules for elderly housing (to say nothing of the assurances made during the application process).
 After being found out of compliance by Pennsylvania's Housing Finance Agency, the couple with the underage spouse was asked to move.